 - Do you plan on dining at an adult-only restaurant?
 You must make reservations ahead of time.
-Palo is Disney Wonder’s adult-only restaurant and has a dress code.
+Palo is a Disney adult-only restaurant available on the Disney Wonder, Fantasy, Dream, and Magic, and has a dress code.

 - Plan on having a spa treatment?
 You should book Senses Spa ahead of time, though they may have appointments available after you board.
 They also host the Yoga on the Beach classes, morning deck walks and more, so check the activities schedule once you board.

 Once you arrive you’ll be ushered into a line to board the ship.
-At this point you’re luggage will be taken curbside to be put on board.
+At this point, your luggage will be taken curbside to be put on board.
 If you came by Disney transportation ( flight or bus) your luggage will have already been put on board and moved to your room.

-In line you’ll only have a small carry-on which will go through security.
-From there you’re led into the check in area.
-Make sure you have passports ready and any boarding information for check in.
-There’s an opportunity for a character photo while you wait after you complete check in.
-If you’re travelling with children under 18 you will get into a second line to get them a special magic band.
-This band will get them into the spaces on board that are reserved just for children, tweens and teens.
+When boarding you will only have a small carry-on which will go through security.
+From there you’re led into the check-in area.
+Make sure you have passports ready and any boarding information for check-in.
+There’s an opportunity for a character photo while you wait after you complete check-in.
+If you’re traveling with children under 18 you will get into a second line to get them a special magic band.
+This band will get them into the spaces onboard that are reserved just for children, tweens, and teens.

 Once you have cleared the check-in process and gotten your key to the world card designating your dining rotation, you simply enter the ship and explore.
-We had gotten on the boat right around lunch time.
-For your first day on board, lunch is just whenever you want to grab it, and at the restaurant designated on your key to the world card.
-The Disney Wonder has Triton’s, Tiana’s Place, and Animators Palate.
+We had gotten on the boat right around lunchtime.
+For your first day onboard, lunch is just whenever you want to grab it, and at the restaurant designated on your key to the world card.
+For example, Disney Wonder has Triton’s, Tiana’s Place, and Animators Palate.
 Whichever restaurant you’re scheduled in, lunch will be your first stop and on your own.
 Just go in and sit down.